Store

 Check

 After cleaning, it is important to check the skin and check for signs of infection.
 These signs include redness, scratches, and bites.
-If the skin becomes damaged, clean and apply appropriate care to the area.
-If the area is red and shows signs of infection, contact your healthcare provider.
+Clean the skin and apply appropriate care to the area if the skin becomes damaged.
+Contact your healthcare provider if the area is red and shows signs of infection.

 Moisturizing

-After checking the skin for signs of infection, moisturizing the skin can help to hydrate the skin and can prevent the skin from cracking.
+After checking the skin for signs of infection, moisturizing it can help hydrate it and prevent it from cracking.
 When you moisturize, apply it gently, being aware of the skin folds and the skin between the toes.

 Liposuction

-One of the final remedies used in lipedema is the use of liposuction.
-It involves the surgical removal of inflamed fat cells.
-This procedure can help individuals experiencing lipedema, especially in the advanced stages of lipedema, experience relief from the pain and inflammation caused by the fat cells.
+One of the final remedies for lipedema is liposuction, which involves the surgical removal of inflamed fat cells.
+This procedure can help individuals experiencing lipedema, especially in the advanced stages, experience relief from the pain and inflammation caused by the fat cells.

 Lipedema and Adrenal Fatigue Syndrome (AFS)

-During times of chronic stress, the adrenal glands become depleted and the amount of stress hormone released reduces.
+During chronic stress, the adrenal glands become depleted, and the stress hormones released are reduced.
 This then results in the individual experiencing symptoms such as weight gain, sleep problems, and mental health disturbances.

 The NeuroEndoMetabolic (NEM) stress response supports your adrenal glands.
-Six circuits of related organ systems make up this NEM system, and one circuit is the inflammation circuit.
-The immune system, gastrointestinal tract, and gut microbiome make up this circuit.
+This NEM system comprises six circuits of related organ systems, including the inflammation circuit.
+This circuit includes the immune system, gastrointestinal tract, and gut microbiome.

-During AFS, the inflammation circuit can become imbalanced and can cause an increase in mast cells.
-These cells are part of the immune system, and an increase in these cells can cause bumps in the skin, pain, and an increase in inflammation.
+During AFS, the inflammation circuit can become imbalanced, causing an increase in mast cells.
+These cells are part of the immune system, and an increase in them can cause bumps in the skin, pain, and an increase in inflammation.
 This can exacerbate lipedema.

-Not only does AFS affect lipedema but lipedema can also affect AFS.
+Not only does AFS affect lipedema, but lipedema can also affect AFS.
 An increase in fat can increase the amount of hormones the adrenal glands produce.
-Since lipedema is an accumulation of fat cells, lipedema can increase the number of hormones produced.
-This increase in hormones increases the chances of the adrenal glands becoming depleted and therefore increases the risk of AFS developing.
+Since lipedema is an accumulation of fat cells, this can increase the number of hormones produced.
+This increase in hormones increases the chances of the adrenal glands becoming depleted, increasing the risk of AFS developing.

 Cautions With Lipedema and AFS

-If you are currently experiencing lipedema as well as AFS, it is important to exercise caution when choosing remedies.
-During AFS, your body can become sensitive to external products.
-This includes the material of compression garments and pumps.
+If you are currently experiencing lipedema and AFS, it is important to exercise caution when choosing remedies.
+During AFS, your body can become sensitive to external products, including the material of compression garments and pumps.

-An image of a woman exercisingDoing high-intensity exercise can also increase cortisol levels and may cause an adrenal crash, so only gentle exercises are recommended with AFS.
+An image of a woman exercisingHigh-intensity exercise can also increase cortisol levels and cause an adrenal crash, so only gentle exercises are recommended with AFS.

 Final Thoughts

-There are multiple remedies that can help to provide relief from lipedema.
-These remedies are best when used together and can slow the progression of lipedema as well reduce the pain and inflammation.
+Multiple remedies can help provide relief from lipedema.
+These remedies are best when used together and can slow the progression of lipedema and reduce the pain and inflammation.

-If you are experiencing lipedema and need help finding ways to manage it that support your overall health, you can chat with our team at +1 (626) 571-1234 or click here.
+If you are experiencing lipedema and need help finding ways to manage it that support your overall health, you can chat with our team at +1 (626) 571-1234.

 Whilst being overweight or obese increases the risk of lipedema, it is only a risk factor.
 Lipedema can occur in individuals of normal weight.
 Another risk factor for lipedema is fluctuating hormones.
 This risk factor can result in individuals of a normal weight experiencing lipedema.